sscheib/sscheib.github.io/_posts/2024-02-17-execution-environments.md

 ## Using existing EEs with `ansible-navigator`

-After we've learnt a lot about EEs in the previous chapters, let's actually use them :slightly_smiling_face:.
+After we've learned a lot about EEs in the previous chapters, let's actually use them :slightly_smiling_face:.
 To use the EEs on the CLI, let me first introduce you to `ansible-navigator`.
 In an earlier chapter I have briefly touched on `ansible-navigator`, but `ansible-navigator` is crucial for developing and testing
 EEs before actually putting them into production - so we need to have a deeper look into it to actually leverage its functionalities.